Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

     # sudo fastboot devices
     83581d40        fastboot

-If this is your first time using a particular DragonBoard, you will need to switch its eMMC partition layout to the Linux layout, but this procedure only needs to be done once for a given board.
+If this is your first time using a particular board, you will need to switch its eMMC partition layout to the Linux layout, but this procedure only needs to be done once for a given board.
 After switching your layout, you only have to update your board with your latest build artifacts.

 The procedure for updating your eMMC partitions is as follows.
 Put your DragonBoard into `fastboot mode` (see procedure above) then perform these steps on your development host:
 * download the latest Linux bootloader package (e.g. `dragonboard410c_bootloader_emmc_linux-<version>.zip`)